dport96/ITM352/morea/130.Assignment1/experience-progress-essay.md

 2. I need to work on the following to improve my programming skills:

-3. I can do the WODs without looking at the screencast solutions first.
+3. I have learned a lot from doing WODs and I can do them without copying the screencast:

-4. The labs have helped me to learn and I am able to complete them with confidence.
+4. The labs have help me learn and I am able to complete them with confidence:

-5. I feel ready I am ready to work on the next stage of complexity in programming (building small web applications like Assignment 1).
+5. I learned a lot from my experience doing Assignment 1 and feel ready to work on Assignment 2:

 6. I think the class can be improved to help my learning in the following ways:

-7. These are things that work really well for my learning in this class:
+7. What helps me the most in class are (WODs, Labs, class website, screencasts, readings, quizzes, one on one help, working with classmates, etc.):